backupbrew/switchbrew/NCA.md

 An optional header can follow, depending on the title type.

+At the end of the file following the entries is a 0x20-byte block, presumably a hash.

 ## Application header

 | Offset | Size | Description    |